Accessibility

 Special remote control

-A special remote is available free by request for customers with a visual disability.
+- Digital TV: The standard remote doesn’t come with accessibility features, but a special remote is available free by request for customers with a visual disability.
 This remote features large backlit buttons, which are easier to see and select.
 To request a special remote and receive it by mail, contact us.

 30-day trial period